JonahLA/rust-with-ai/tic-tac-toe-visual/spec-visual.md

    - The AI makes random moves when it's its turn.
    - The AI plays as Player O.
 3. **Score Tracking**: Keep track of wins, losses, and draws across multiple games.
+   - Display the scores in the console after each game.
 4. **Custom Grid Size**: Allow players to choose a grid size (e.g., 4x4, 5x5).

 ---